 10. Follow-up to the World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance and the Durban Review Conference

-Under this item, the Committee will discuss follow-up activities to the Durban Declaration and Programme of Action adopted at the World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance and on the Durban Review Conference.
+Under this item, the Committee will discuss follow-up activities to the Durban Declaration and Programme of Action adopted at the World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance, and to the Durban Review Conference.

-11. Universal Periodic Review Procedure of the Human Rights Council
+11. Universal periodic review procedure of the Human Rights Council

-In accordance with a decision taken at its seventy-third session, the Committee will consider under this item matters related to the Universal Periodic Review of the Human Rights Council.
+In accordance with a decision taken at its seventy-third session, the Committee will consider under this item matters related to the universal periodic review of the Human Rights Council.

 Annex